 Consumer tastes and disposable income drive demand.
 The profitability of individual companies depends on effectively managing raw ingredient costs, efficient operations, and effective marketing.
 Large companies have scale advantages in purchasing, distribution, manufacturing, and marketing.
 Small companies can compete effectively by offering specialized products or serving a local market.
-The US industry is highly concentrated: the top 50 companies generate more than 90 percent of revenue.
+The US industry is highly concentrated: the top 50 companies generate about 90% of revenue.

-Imports of roasted coffee and tea are 20 percent of the US market; exports are about 10 percent of US production.
+Imports of roasted coffee and tea are 15% of the US market; exports are about 10% of US production.
 Part of the international export market is instant coffee.
 The US is the world’s top coffee-consuming nation and the largest importer of green coffee ...